Aditya-Varma1/Bike-Rental-Price-Prediction/README.md

 The prices of rental bikes in a city are predicted based on some independent factors using Linear Regression.
+Essential variables were derived from the data using one-hot encoding, RFE, and feature scaling.